June 28, 2008

 I was able to pursue my art studies in London first at the Byam Shaw School of Art, then at the Slade School (which is part of London University College).

-These are very difficult times for me.
-Being alone in London, working all hours of the day in a cold and unfriendly environment in order to support myself and see myself through art school while watching Lebanon being torn apart in several stages and developments of the war.and with a constant fear for the safety of my parents who lived very close to the Green Line.
+These were very difficult times for me.
+Being alone in London, working all hours of the day in a cold and unfriendly environment in order to support myself and see myself through art school while watching Lebanon being torn apart in several stages and developments of the war…and with a constant fear for the safety of my parents who lived very close to the Green Line.
 I hope Lebanon will never have to experience these dark times again and my biggest wish is that, in my lifetime, I would be able to see permanent peace throughout the whole region.

 In getting this degree I am proud to join other members of my family who have had a strong connection with this University.
 My first cousin, Samir Deeb was a student here in the 50s and, after getting his Doctorate from the University of Washington, he returned to AUB in 1965 as an Assistant Professor in Biology.
 He then became Professor and Chairman of the Biology Department until 1983 when he had to leave because of the war.
 His wife, Barbara Deeb was also a faculty member at AUB during that time.